FortinetCloudCSE/data-security-101/content/003LabUseCaseSolutions/003_use_case_3/index.md

    {{< figure src="case3_6.png" alt="case3_6" >}}

 {{% notice tip%}}:bulb: Testing instructions:<br><br>
-Make sure policy group is published and that you have requested the new policy from the endpoint.
+Make sure the policy group is published and that you have requested the new policy from the endpoint.
 To refresh the policy on the endpoint, navigate to:<br>

 c:\program files\jazz networks\agent<br>